View the World’s Tallest Observation Wheels

 Get Out Your Bucket List and Take Notes!

-High Roller, Las Vegas, NV – World’s Tallest Observation Wheel
+High Roller, Las Vegas, NV – The World’s Tallest Observation Wheel

-Surpassing the Singapore Flyer in height by 9 feet, the High Roller is currently the world’s tallest observation wheel, and aptly overlooks the Las Vegas Strip – where big things happen.
+Surpassing the Singapore Flyer in height by 9 feet, the High Roller is currently the world’s tallest observation wheel and overlooks the Las Vegas Strip – where big things happen.

-Orlando Eye, Orlando, FL – Largest Observation Wheel on East Coast
+Orlando Eye, Orlando, FL – The Largest Observation Wheel on the East Coast

-With the recent completion (opened to the public May 4, 2015), and a record-setting daredevil feat by Nik Wallenda, there is now one more grand reason to visit Orlando.
+With the recent completion (opened to the public on May 4, 2015) and a record-setting daredevil feat by Nick Wallenda, there is now one more grand reason to visit Orlando.
 The Eye is only part of the I-Drive 360 complex that will feature Orlando Sea Life Aquarium, Madame Tussauds, Skeletons Animals Unveiled, and Arcade City.

 London Eye, London, UK – London’s Most Visited Tourist Attraction

-Officially called Coca-Cola London Eye, it’s the most visited (paid) attraction in London.
-A great way to start your sightseeing from 444 feet above the River Thames.
+Officially called the Coca-Cola London Eye, it is the most visited (paid) attraction in London.
+A great way to start your sightseeing, view London from 444 feet above the River Thames.

-Dubai Eye, Dubai, UAE – World’s Tallest Observation Wheel (when completed)
+Dubai Eye, Dubai, UAE – World’s Tallest Observation Wheel (Once Completed)

-In classic Dubai style, the plan is to ‘build’ an island, and then add a Ferris wheel that is planned to be 1.5 times the size of the London Eye!
-Look for the opening sometime in 2016.
+In classic Dubai style, the plan is to “build” an island and then add a Ferris Wheel that will be 1.5 times the size of the London eye!
+Look for the opening sometime in 2017.